Search

 kate_sept2004/Getty Images

-You've probably heard the adage about the danger of putting all your eggs in one basket.
-The same is true for investing.
+You've probably heard the saying about not putting all your eggs in one basket.
+This adage rings especially true when you're investing to reach long-term or specific financial goals for your family.

-It's risky to invest everything in a single asset or even limit yourself to a narrow slice of the investable universe.
-If those holdings lose value, your portfolio goes along for the ride.
-But spreading out your money among numerous types of investments can reduce the chances of catastrophic losses.
-Asset allocation strategies can help you accomplish that.
+It can be risky to go all-in on a single asset or even limit yourself to a narrow slice of the investment universe.
+If those holdings lose value, your portfolio could go along for the ride.
+But spreading out your money across investments can reduce the chances of major losses.
+Matching your goals to an asset allocation strategy can help you do just that.

 What is asset allocation?